-Miss Lang bobbed once.
+Miss Lane bobbed once.
 “Great.
 Anything else you need?”

 Mr. Ashcroft shook his head.
 “No, I’ll buzz you if there’s anything else.
-Thank you, Miss Lang.”
+Thank you, Miss Lane.”

-Miss Lang, easily still in her early twenties, bobbed again and shut the door behind her.
+Miss Lane, easily still in her early twenties, bobbed again and shut the door behind her.

-A morning of people chattering at him was irksome.
+A morning of people chattering at him wore the CEO down.
 And he was antsier than usual.
 He absentmindedly massaged the area over his heart and leaned his head back against his chair, closing his eyes.
 Keeping a cool demeanor, especially for pointless phone calls like Don’s, was getting harder.
 He needed to find some time to unwind.